2007 Senior Open Championship

-The 2007 Senior Open Championship, for sponsor reasons named The Senior Open Championship presented by Aberdeen Asset Management, was a senior major golf championship and the 21st Senior Open Championship, held from 26 to 29 July at Muirfield in Gullane, East Lothian, Scotland, United Kingdom.
+The 2007 Senior Open Championship, for sponsorship reasons named The Senior Open Championship presented by Aberdeen Asset Management, was a senior major golf championship and the 21st Senior Open Championship, held from 26 to 29 July at Muirfield in Gullane, East Lothian, Scotland, United Kingdom.
 It was the first Senior Open Championship played at the course and the fifth Senior Open Championship played as a senior major championship.

 Tom Watson won by one stroke over Stewart Ginn and Mark O'Meara to win his third Senior British Open title.
 The 2007 event was Watson's fifth senior major championship victory.

 Venue

 The club based at Muirfield, The Honourable Company of Edinburgh Golfers, was founded in 1744, being the oldest golf club in the world.
 The course, built in 1891 and designed by Old Tom Morris, had previously hosted The Open Championship 15 times, in 1980 won by Tom Watson.